Socks5Balancer/Socks5BalancerAsio/README.md

 now the main server write with pure c++ (c++20) , powered by Boost.Asio/Boost.Beast . and Monitor Powered by Boost.Beast, it run with RestApi serve by main server and a alone html web page ( you can find it on `./html` folder) .

-if you want use the Monitor html, only need open the html in any browser and fill the backend input with the `stateServer` on your config. then, it will get server info json from main server , and control it with a `/op?xxx` path on same place.

-if you think the simple Monitor html looks so ugly, you can re-write it with any other tools, only need to follow the data process way on the simple Monitor html.

-BTW: the simple Monitor html in the `./html` folder write with html5 and css with javascript and use `Vue.js` , addition libs `lodash.js` and `moment.js` only give it some help function to process data or format date.

-_(`Vue.js` is a good replace for jQ at small project , i only use it's data and event binding on this place. it let me not to setup Angular on there .)_

 ---

 ## how to build & dev